Tokyo Cultural Itinerary (1–14 Days): City & Culture

 How to Use

 Start at Day 1 and pick the first N days.
-Each day stands largely alone, so you can reorder around museum closures or weather when needed.
+Each Tokyo day stands largely alone, so you can reorder around museum closures or weather when needed.
+Places that already have their own itinerary pages are linked out instead of being fully duplicated here.

 Itinerary